-Urban II wished to keep Bruno in Italy so that he can be called at need.
-Bruno therefore, in 1091 was given by Roger I, Count of Sicily and Calabria, a small forested high valley, where he and some few other followers constructed a wooden chapel and cabins to stay.
-Later on, the monastery of St. Stephen was built in 1095 at La Torre in Calabria.
+Urban II wished to keep Bruno in Italy so that he could be called when needed.
+Bruno therefore, in 1091 was given by Roger I, Count of Sicily and Calabria, a small forested high valley, where he and a few other followers constructed a wooden chapel and cabins to stay.
+Later on, the monastery of St Stephen was built in 1095 at La Torre in Calabria.

 St Bruno’s Death

 St Bruno died on October 6 1101 in Serra San Bruno located in the Province of Vibo Valentia in the Italian region of Calabria.

 After his death, the Carthusians of Calabria and his disciples too, praised St Bruno’s three chief virtues of extreme mortification, his great spirit of prayer, and devotion to the Blessed Virgin.

 The Carthusians proclaim The Blessed Virgin Mary, Mother of God as the chief patron of all the houses of the order.